If you’re looking for male boudoir photo ideas, you’re in the right place!

 It’s likely this is your client’s first male boudoir photography session, so they’re likely to be nervous.
 Don’t mistake the lack of chit-chat for confidence or arrogance – work with your model to get them relaxed.

-While women used to lead the market, male boudoir photography is becoming increasingly popular in 2021.
+While female boudoir photography used to lead the market, male boudoir photography is becoming increasingly popular in 2022.

 I hope these tips and ideas will help you make some amazing portraits in this genre – if you have any other suggestions, share them in the comments section.